-\summary{Prediction Models and Errors.}\quad With the training data, we train the regression models to predict the metric score based on given RQs and QPs.
-To find the regression model that can effectively estimate the score, we benchmark different linear and non-linear regression models including support vector (SVR), linear, K-nearest neighbor (KNN), decision tree, AdaBoost, and Bagging regressors.

-Table~\ref{tab:regression} shows the prediction errors of the regressors.
-The prediction errors are calculated as the root-mean-square error (RMSE) of the prediction values and the ground truth values in the test data.
-The decision tree regressor shows the lowest error and is therefore selected for quality prediction in \sys; Bagging shows the same error as it uses multiple decision trees internally.
-The RMSE of the decision tree is 9.05, which is reasonably low considering the VMAF scale.
-This result demonstrates that user-side visual quality can be estimated with reasonable accuracy using the given RQ and QP of a user's network condition.
+\summary{Prediction Models and Errors.}\quad Using our synthesized data, we trained and tested several regression models to predict \(\textit{VMAF}_{est}\) based on RQ and QP.
+To select the most effective model, we benchmarked different linear and non-linear regressors, including support vector (SVR), linear, K-nearest neighbor (KNN), decision tree, AdaBoost, and Bagging.
+As shown in Table~\ref{tab:regression}, we calculated the prediction errors as the root-mean-square error (RMSE) between predicted and ground-truth values.
+The decision tree regressor achieved the lowest error with an RMSE of 9.05, a reasonably low value considering the VMAF scale of [0-100].
+In addition to these results, we conducted cross-validation with different train-test splits, confirming that user-perceived visual quality can be estimated with reasonable accuracy (Appendix~\ref{sec:cross_validation}).